Arbazkhan4712/Python-Quarantine-Projects/ReadMe.md

 3.Face Recognition Attendence (integration with CCTVs and DVR ) --- Need help in this

+4.To make color based detection and tracking the object using openCV

 5.Making an AI that can Play GTA San Andreas Using Python --- Working On it